 - 1. To maintain accreditation with the Accreditation Review Commission on Education for the Physician Assistant. - 2.
 To attract and graduate students who model the PA program mission by demonstrating compassion, empathy and cultural awareness. - 3.
 To graduate students committed to life-long learning and ethical practice. - 4.
 To prepare clinicians who exhibit excellent medical knowledge, interpersonal communication skills and professionalism. - 5.
-To attain a first time PANCE pass rate equal to or greater than the national average.
+To educate clinicians who demonstrate critical thinking and problem-solving skills.